 Maintain a space where club experts can provide support to their peers.

 Stop and think.
 Bugs are inevitable.
 Stop and think about the problem.
 What are its symptoms?
 Was everything working fine until [x] occurred?

 Take it further.
-Advanced club members can work through the Develop in Swift Explorations course and focus more on coding aspects of their Xcode app prototypes.
+Advanced club members can work through the App Development with Swift course and focus more on coding aspects of their Xcode app prototypes.

 Master keyboard shortcuts.

-Build and run the project: 黑R
+Build and run the project: # + R

-Comment or uncomment selected code: 出/
+Comment or uncomment selected code: # +/

-Re-indent selected code: $^{\text{I}}$ Show the inspectors: ${\mathbb R} {\mathbb V} 0$ Show documentation: ${\mathbb R} {\mathbb V} 0$
+Reindent selected code: $^+$ I Show the inspectors: $\% + ^+$ +0 Show documentation: $\% + ^+$ 0+0

-3. Choose your projects Swift Coding Club materials are organised around app project modules and an app design challenge.
+3. Choose your projects

+Club materials are organized around app project modules and an app design challenge.
 Club members learn programming concepts as they explore Xcode by completing a series of playground activities and guided app development projects.
 The Develop in Swift Explorations course provides everything they'll need to complete each module.

-The first few app projects require no prior knowledge and then begin to increase in difficulty.
+The first few app projects require no prior knowledge; projects then begin to increase in difficulty.
 Check the complexity of each project, and choose a starting point that's suited to your club members' coding experience.

-The app design challenge is designed to be completed either concurrently with another module or as a stand-alone challenge.
+The app design challenge is designed to be completed either concurrently with another module or as a standalone challenge.

 Module 1: PhotoFrame App

 Module 2: QuestionBot App

-Module 3: ColourMix App
+Module 3: ColorMix App

 Module 4: ElementQuiz App

 Module 5: App Design Challenge